Ever found yourself staring at the ceiling late at night wondering how to see your church thrive?

 Consider appointing a service director whose role is to ensure everything runs smoothly like a well-oiled machine, keeping everything on schedule.

-And think about appointing an MC; a person who acts as the service guide, smoothly transitioning between each element and leaving no room for awkward gaps.
+And think about appointing a church MC; a person who acts as the service host, smoothly transitioning between each element and leaving no room for awkward gaps.

 12. Preach Engaging Sermons 🎙️